Create an Okta Hook receiver

 | Content Type | application/json | The response content type of the endpoint.
 The value will appear in response header content-type |

 | Response Body | {"verification": "${requestHeaders.x-okta-verification-challenge}"} | The response body of the receiver.
-It contains the x-okta-verification-challengerequest header value to perform a one-time verification with Okta. |
+It contains the x-okta-verification-challenge request header value to perform a one-time verification with Okta. |

-Then click SAVE.
+Then click Save.
 With the new settings, the receiver will respond to HTTP callers with a 200 status code, and a JSON formatted response body.

-Note that in the response body, we use the built-in variable ${requestHeaders} to access a HTTP request header value.
+Note that in the response body, we use the built-in variable ${requestHeaders} to access an HTTP request header value.
 The expression follows JSON path syntax, for more information about built-in variables and JSON path expression, see here.

 2. Register an Okta Event Hook